-- A. Names of handling person/office-the person or office using the materials to carry out business. - B. Name of person or office with primary responsibility for keeping the materials-this may be the same as the handling person/office. - C. Indication of annotations added to the materials, if applicable. - D. Indication of any technical changes to the materials or to the application(s) responsible for managing and providing access to the materials-for example, change of encoding, wrapper or format, upgrading from one version to another of an application, conversion from several linked digital components to one component only (e.g., by embedding directly in the materials digital components that were previously only linked to the materials, such as audio, video, graphic or text elements like fonts). - E. Access restriction code-indication of the person, position or office authorized to read the materials, if applicable. - F. Access privileges code-indication of the person, position or office authorized to annotate the materials, delete them, or remove them from the system, if applicable. - G. Vital record code-indication of the degree of importance of the record to continue the activity for which it was created or the business of the person/office that created it, if applicable (Note: This only pertains to specific communities of practices, such as legal and medical offices, who must identify the records that are vital to the continuance of their business in case of disaster and who would therefore exercise special protection measures on those records.). - H. Planned disposition-for example, removal from the live system to storage outside the system; transfer to the care of a trusted custodian (see Recommendation 10); scheduled deletion.
+- a.
+Names of handling person/office-the person or office using the materials to carry out business. - b.
+Name of person or office with primary responsibility for keeping the materials-this may be the same as the handling person/office. - c.
+Indication of annotations added to the materials, if applicable. - d.
+Indication of any technical changes to the materials or to the application(s) responsible for managing and providing access to the materials-for example, change of encoding, wrapper or format, upgrading from one version to another of an application, conversion from several linked digital components to one component only (e.g., by embedding directly in the materials digital components that were previously only linked to the materials, such as audio, video, graphic or text elements like fonts). - e.
+Access restriction code-indication of the person, position or office authorized to read the materials, if applicable. - f.
+Access privileges code-indication of the person, position or office authorized to annotate the materials, delete them, or remove them from the system, if applicable. - g.
+Vital record code-indication of the degree of importance of the record to continue the activity for which it was created or the business of the person/office that created it, if applicable. - h.
+Planned disposition-for example, removal from the live system to storage outside the system; transfer to the care of a trusted custodian (see Recommendation 10); scheduled deletion.

-Organize digital materials into logical groupings.
+5. Organize digital materials into logical groupings.

 The management and retrieval of your digital materials can be enhanced if you can handle them in large sets, rather than one by one.
 Therefore, it is important that you group your digital materials in some logical manner.
 The categories chosen may reflect the way you work, your activities, procedures, thematic areas, or some sort of structural organization.
 Separating your records from other digital materials is an important first step.
 The organization of your records may be based on the different types of records or the length of time for which certain kinds of records need to be kept.
 These groupings can be related to each other in a hierarchical or flat way, as best suits your needs.
 Generally, this structure should be consistent with the organization of any paper records you have (or records in other media), so that all records related to the same activity or subject, or of the same type, can be easily identified and retrieved as part of one conceptual grouping, as needed.

-Your organization scheme should be recorded in a document that shows all the groupings of materials, describes them in a brief sentence, and indicates how they are related.
-In this document, which is called a
+Your organization scheme should be recorded in a document that shows all the groupings of materials, describes them in a brief sentence and indicates how they are related.
+In this document, which is called a classification scheme or filing plan, each grouping of records can be assigned a code or a name that should be linked to each record belonging in the same grouping no matter what the medium or location: thus, the records assigned to each grouping will share such code or name, followed by a number that indicates